Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

-2. This uses the algorithm to construct a complete system of reducing quotients and the fact that we can construct fundamental sequences modulo a finite set of finitely generated subgroups algorithmically. \end{proof}
+The proof uses the algorithm from Proposition \ref{cred} to construct a complete system of reducing quotients and the algorithm to construct fundamental sequences for a system of equations modulo a finite set of finitely generated subgroups. \end{proof}